Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_guide.md

 [^3]: You'll need to install Cuda, if you get the following error: ./TT-Miner: error while loading shared libraries: libcuda.so.1: cannot open shared object file: No such file or directory.

-[^4]: If you didn't use your wallet adress, you will get the following error: Stratum server: invalid miner address given: [your_invalid_address].